-Today sees new releases from Have Mercy, Sheryl Crow, and Incubus.
+Today sees new releases from Tigers Jaw, Linkin Park, Wavves, and the deluxe album from Blink-182.
 If you hit read more you can see all the releases we have in our calendar for the week.
 Hit the quote bubble to access our forums and talk about what came out today, what albums you picked up, and to make mention of anything we may have missed.